ramuit44/galactusWeatherWidgetFactory/README.md

 * Used angular Form validations for performing the userinput validations to the Wiget editor form.

 * Used basic bootstrap classes for styling.
-Other than styling with weather icons, I didn't need the feel to add any furthr styling like fonts , colors , animations for the widget editor and widget itself.
-Please let me know otherwise, infact I can do rich ux page as well.
+Other than styling with weather icons, I didn't need the feel to add any further styling like additonal fonts , colors , animations for the widget editor and widget itself.
+Please let me know otherwise, infact I can do rich UX page as well.

 ## Notes